-We continue the 2018 tutorial series where we’re concentrating on the organ as a means of choral accompaniment.
-In this series church choral music was chosen to illustrate the accompaniment of various parts of the liturgy and to highlight some well-known anthems.
-Jonathan Kingston plays the organ and is accompanied by four professional singers — Emily Armour, Elspeth Marrow, Joseph Thompson and Jack Lawrence-Jones.
-You can find out more about the singers, the series and the recording sessions involved in our earlier “Behind the Scenes” blog post.
+For our 2018 tutorial series we’re concentrating on the organ as a means of choral accompaniment.
+Church choral music was chosen to illustrate the accompaniment of various parts of the liturgy and to highlight some well-known anthems.
+The setting for these recordings, St Mary’s, Chalgrove, is a beautiful medieval church stunningly restored in 2015.

 Joseph Haydn: Kyrie and Gloria from “Little Organ Mass”

-Our third release for 2018 is this delightful pair of movements from Haydn’s Mass Sancti Joannis de Deo, often known as his “Little Organ Mass” (Kleine Orgelsolomesse), written somewhere between 1775 and 1778.
+Haydn’s “Little Organ Mass” (Kleine Orgelsolomesse) was written somewhere between 1775 and 1778.
 Saint John of God (Sancti Joannis de Deo), to whom the mass is dedicated, was not the St. John of the gospels, but rather a prominent Catholic saint who lived in the early 1500s, based in Portugal and Spain, whose followers founded an organisation dedicated to the care of the sick and mentally ill.
 In Spain he is known as San Juan de Dios.

 The nickname of the mass mainly stems from an organ solo in the Benedictus, and Haydn himself is said to have played the organ for the first performance.
 These short masses of Haydn’s would normally have involved a few instrumentalists too, but here Jonathan plays an arrangement solely for organ.

-This is played on a custom built Envoy 23-S, which is a very popular church organ.
+Watch the video of Haydn’s “Little Organ Mass” below.
+This is played by Jonathan Kingston on a custom built Envoy 23-S, which is a very popular church organ.